enricofer/qgis_report_wizard/README.md

 ## ODT report generation

+The odt report algorithm generate a odt output starting from a odt template and optionally a vector layer as reporto driver.
 The odt template has to follow [secretary module](https://github.com/christopher-ramirez/secretary) guidelines.
 Basically jinja2 template tags have to to embedded in Libreoffice Writer document as visual user defined fields (CTRL + F2), otherwise encoding issue could happen.
 A set of sample odt templates can be found in tmpl directory within plugin homedir.

 ![](support/rwl1.png)